unloft/anchor-CMS-editorial/README.md

 ## WORK IN PROGRESS...
-2/3 days and all file will be published
+They will be published all explained features.
+Sorry ,
+But soon will be explained All FUNCTIONS, All Sets Up , All Custom Fields and how they interact  interact let them.

 ## HTML5UP theme for ANCHOR CMS
 This repository convert a HTM5UP template ("[Editorial](https://html5up.net/editorial)") to a [Anchor CMS](https://anchorcms.com/) theme